hawkinsw/CPPTimes/pointers.md

 ## Optional: The size of a `pointer to _type_` variable

 We know that all variables occupy space in memory.
-Just _how much_ space in memory do pointers to _type_ variables use?
+Just _how much_ space in memory do pointers-to-`X`-type variables use?
 To answer this question requires some advanced calculations, but I think that we can handle it.

-Because the storage for variables can occur anywhere in memory, a pointer-to-type variable needs to be able to point to the address of every single byte of memory in the system.
-Therefore, the space allocated to storage for pointer-to-X type variables must contain enough space to represent each of those addresses.
+Because the storage for variables can occur anywhere in memory, a pointer-to-`X`-type variable needs to be able to store the address of every single byte of memory in the system.
+Therefore, the space allocated to storage for pointer-to-`X`-type variables must contain enough space to represent each of those addresses.

-Almost all of today's computers have more than 10 gigabytes of memory.
-Consider the tablet that I use in class -- it has 32 GB of RAM!
-In order to uniquely identify every byte of memory on my tablet, I would need 34,359,738,368 values.
+Almost all of today's computers have more than $10$ gigabytes of memory.
+Consider the tablet computer on which I am penning this column -- it has $32$ GB of RAM!
+In order to uniquely identify every byte of memory on my tablet, I would need $34,359,738,368$ values.
 Now, here's the math!

-As we learned earlier in the semester, the computer can only handle 1s and 0s.
-So, to represent decimals, we could assign 1, 2, 3, 4, 5, ... to a unique combination of a sequence of 1s and 0s.
+The computer can only handle $1$s and $0$s.
+So, how can you use those two values to represent decimals?
+Let's assign $1$, $2$, $3$, $4$, $5$, ... to a unique combination of a sequence of $1$s and $0$s.
 For example,

 $$
 0000 = 0 \\